WATER HEATING / ELECTRIC HEATING

 The big difference between an infrared heater and a conventional convection-based heater is the way heat is distributed.
 While infrared heating heats everything except the air, the opposite happens with convection-based heating.

 Heating the air also changes the humidity.
 The result is dry heating air in winter.
 The consequences are drying out of the skin and mucous membranes.
-The danger of colds increases.
+The risk of colds increases.

 To improve the efficiency of convection heating, radiators have an optimised design (with fins) to accelerate the air more and thus facilitate the creation of air circulation.
 A lot of dust is stirred up and distributed throughout the room - even in the air that is breathed in.